omniauth/omniauth-identity/README.markdown

 a [Railscast](http://railscasts.com/episodes/304-omniauth-identity) about it!

 You use `omniauth-identity` just like you would any other OmniAuth provider: as a Rack middleware.
-The basic setup for a email/password authentication would look something like this:
+The basic setup for an email/password authentication would look something like this:

 ```ruby